-Cuban music, like our whole culture, is made up of European and African elements, but the peasant song is based on their Hispanic background.
+Cuban music, like our whole culture, is made up of European and African instruments, but the peasant song is based on their Hispanic background.

 The décima espinela, Lope de Vega and Calderón de la Barca became the starting point of what would later be identified as rural songs.
 With an eye to the Motherland, our popular music was forming the stomping, Andalusian dance, and a sweet, sharp and nostalgic song that would end up shaping the Punto Guajiro.